StreetScout

 Where is Mount Kembla?

-Mount Kembla is a suburb of New South Wales, Australia.
+Mount Kembla is a suburb of New South Wales, Australia, in the Wollongong local government area.

 What is the population of Mount Kembla?